How to Care for Nambu Ironware

 Written by Team MUSUBI

-Nambu ironware, or Nambu Tekki in Japanese, is a traditional craft from Morioka City in Iwate Prefecture, located in the Tohoku region.
+Nambu ironware, known in Japanese as Nambu Tekki, is a traditional craft produced in Morioka City and Oshu City in Iwate Prefecture in the Tohoku region.
 Known for its coarse texture, this ironware is made using sand casting molds, giving each piece a distinctive surface.
-The iron body conducts heat evenly and retains warmth effectively, while the exterior of Nambu ironware is resistant to rust making it ideal for everyday use.
+The iron body conducts heat evenly and retains warmth effectively.

 Learn how to properly care for your Nambu ironware so you can continue using it for years to come.